whiteribbonalliance/dashboard-front/README.md

 ## Legacy campaigns

-For deployment of legacy campaigns.

-Legacy campaigns are campaigns that were used to run this dashboard originally.
+This section can be ignored as it details some information of dashboards used with this project originally.

 For development, on the local machine map `127.0.0.1` to the following domain names: